sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-19-Fideicomiso-PART-I-Blood-Land-Revolution-The-Untold-Story-Behind-Mexico's-Foreign-Property-Laws.md

 The reason you can legally own that slice of paradise has absolutely nothing to do with modern real estate law.
 It has everything to do with a French pastry chef who got his bakery trashed in 1838, a revolution that killed over a million people, and one of the most brilliant legal workarounds in history.

-Buckle up, because this story is about to get wild.
+Buckle up, because this story is about to get wild...

 ## When Foreigners Owned Everything (And Mexicans Owned Nothing)